Nandanag05/habitquest/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]
+**Tool Used:** AI Tools Used (Transparency Declaration) 🔹 ChatGPT
+🔹 Claude

 **Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
+- Example: "speed up boilerplate code generation"
-- Example: "Debugging assistance for async functions"
+- Example: "Debugging assistance"
+-
-- Example: "Code review and optimization suggestions"
+  - Example: "Code review and optimization suggestions and firebase assistance

 **Key Prompts Used:**
-- "Create a REST API endpoint for user authentication"
-- "Debug this async function that's causing race conditions"
-- "Optimize this database query for better performance"
+Generate a Firebase authentication integration structure using HTML, CSS, and JavaScript.
+Help debug Firebase login and Firestore data retrieval issues.
+Design a streak-based XP reward logic for a gamified habit tracker.
+Generate structured GitHub README sections including features and installation steps.

-**Percentage of AI-generated code:** [Approximately X%]
+**Percentage of AI-generated code:**  %

 **Human Contributions:**
-- Architecture design and planning
-- Custom business logic implementation
-- Integration and testing
+- Conceptualized the idea and overall theme.
-- UI/UX design decisions
+-Designed system logic and workflow.
+-Structured the architecture and database.
+-Integrated AI-generated code with custom logic.
+-Created and customised the user interface.
+-Tested functionality and finalised the working product.

 *Note: Proper documentation of AI usage demonstrates transparency and earns bonus points in evaluation!*